 General Expertise Areas

-Over 600 undergraduate and graduate students from the following academic programs have participated during the past 29 years: Engineering (Civil, Mechanical, Electrical, Computer, Chemical, Surveying); Sciences (Biology, Industrial Biotechnology, Chemistry, Physics, Mathematics, Computer Science, Geology, Marine Science, Social Sciences); Agricultural Sciences (Agronomy, Soils).
-Other disciplines may be included based on applicants’ expertise and ERDC research needs.
-Specific Statements of Work (SOW) will be published in the near future and applicants will be matched according to student’s expertise and merits.
+Over 700 undergraduate and graduate students from the following academic programs have participated during the past three decades: Engineering (Civil, Mechanical, Electrical, Computer, Chemical, Surveying); Sciences (Biology, Industrial Biotechnology, Chemistry, Physics, Mathematics, Computer Science, Geology, Marine Science, Social Sciences); Agricultural Sciences (Agronomy, Soils).
+Other disciplines may be included based on applicant’s expertise and ERDC research needs.
+Specific Statements of Work (SOW) will describe the scope of the projects and recommended areas of expertise of the students.
+Once students apply, applicants will be matched according to student’s expertise and merits.

 Benefits of the Program